Coastal Towns of the Italian Riviera

 Once a simple Ligurian fishing village, Santa Margherita has transformed into a splendid coastal resort that occupies a prominent spot on one of the Riviera’s most renowned stretches.
 Positioned between the stylish Portofino to the south and the vibrant Rapallo to the north, Santa Margherita presents all the allure of the Riviera with a slightly more subdued ambiance.
 Nestled within lush hills adorned with vibrant villas that rival the hues of the shirts fluttering along the classic promenade, Santa Margherita exudes a relaxed charm.

 In the expanse of the Tigullio Gulf, where Santa Margherita is situated, opulent superyachts glide gracefully into view.
-The adjacent Portofino National Park and the Portofino Marine Reserve contribute to the region’s exceptional biodiversity, both above and beneath the undulating surface of the Ligurian Sea.Read more about Santa Margherita Ligure
+The adjacent Portofino National Park and the Portofino Marine Reserve contribute to the region’s exceptional biodiversity, both above and beneath the undulating surface of the Ligurian Sea.Read our Santa Margherita Ligure Travel Guide

 Vernazza, the quaint fishing village, is arguably the quintessential representation of the Cinque Terre and has earned its place as one of Italy’s most picturesque villages.